ceejbot/soulsy/docs/article-layouts-v2.md

 1. A rectangular meter built from two SVGs, one for the background and one to show fill level.
 2. A rectangular meter built from one background SVG and a fill color.
-3. Circular meters, with a background SVG, a fill color, and angles for 0% and 100%.
+3. __NOT YET FINISHED:__ Circular meters, with a background SVG, a fill color, and angles for 0% and 100%.
 You can draw a full circle around a slot or a partial arc.
 Elliptical curves aren't supported yet.
 (Sending cookies or coffee to the mod author might help with this feature request.)

 Rectangular meters are drawn as _horizontal_ bars filling from left to right, then rotated by the angle you specify.
 All angles are given in degrees.
 0° means no rotation.
 90° is a vertical meter, with full being at the top.
 You can specify any degree of rotation you want: if your layout uses equilateral triangles, you can rotate a meter 60° to make it align with an edge.

-- rectangular meters
-- arc meters
-- examples
-- probably screenshots

 Here's an example of a horizontal meter built from two svgs.
 The image for the fill uses a different color from the background: